dmbarbour/wikilon/docs/AwelonLang.md

         [i] b   =>              because [A][i]b == [[A]i] == [A]
         b i     =>  i           expansion of [X][F]b i == [X][F]i
         c d     =>              modulo substructural constraints
-        c w     =>  c           no need to swap, both copies are equivalent [] b a  =>  w           by definition of w
-        [0 S]   =>  1           by definition of 1
+        [] b a  =>  w           by definition of w c w     =>  c           no need to swap, both copies are equivalent [0 S]   =>  1           by definition of 1

 Performing such rewrites can improve performance and aesthetics.
-For example, logically rewriting the `z` symbol after fixpoint so we don't ever see the expanded `[[c] a [(/3) c i] b b w i](/3) c i` in the output is convenient for both the machine and for humans observing the evaluation.
+For example, logically rewriting the `z` symbol after fixpoint so we don't see the expanded `[[c] a [(/3) c i] b b w i](/3) c i` is convenient for both machine performance and for human observers.

 A runtime may perform rewrite optimizations at its own discretion if they are provably valid.
-But it seems wiser to accept rewrite rules from a dictionary by some simple convention then shift burden of proof to dictionary development.
+We may also accept rewrite rules, via some convention, from a dictionary.
+In that case, burden of proof is shifted to the dictionary developers.
 Also, while rewrites tend in practice to be ad-hoc and fragile, annotation `[F](rwopt)` may help by providing explicit control of staging and enabling application of rewrites to programs constructed at runtime.

 ## Staged Evaluation